faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

  - `Git-Username` is the username that has access to the git repo
  - `Git-PAT` is the personal access token of the git user

-2. From the IBM Cloud console, Log into the cluster following the instructions on the `Access` tab of the cluster page

-3. Create the secret in the cluster
+2. Assuming you are still logged into the cluster, create the secret by running the following:

 ```
 kubectl create -n ${DEV_NAMESPACE} -f gitsecret.yaml